Table of Contents

 Ernest John Obiena clinches the gold in the International Pole Vault Meeting in Padova, Italy, registering 5.50m.
 Salti in Plaza 31.05.2019 a street pole vault meet.

-In conclusion, Obiena bested the six-man field, including Alione Sene of France and Meditteranean U23 Championship bronze medalist Allesandro Sinno of Italy who took the silver and bronze with an identical effort of 5.30meters.
+In conclusion, Obiena bested the six-man field, including Alione Sene of France and Meditteranean U23 Championship bronze medalist Allesandro Sinno of Italy, who took the silver bronze with an identical effort of 5.30meters.